 Our commitment to sustainability goes beyond our packaging

 Since 2016, Wall’s – the umbrella brand for Carte D’Or – has been working with Save the Children and vanilla supplier Symrise to improve the lives of vanilla farming communities in the SAVA region of Madagascar, ensuring the local communities can build a better future for themselves.

-The Vanilla for Change programme has already made a difference to the lives of more than 60,000 people.
+The programme has already made a difference to the lives of more than 60,000 people.
 The project supports 10,000 households, reaching every village within our extended vanilla supply chain in the country.
 It has also trained and supported nearly 2,000 young people, improving their life skills and career prospects.

 Carte D’Or’s switch to paper tubs is the latest step towards our Unilever-wide global plastic targets, which include halving the amount of virgin plastic in our packaging and achieving an absolute reduction of more than 100,000 tonnes in plastic use by 2025.

 We’re working on all sorts of innovations, roll-outs and pilots across our ice cream portfolio to continually reduce the amount of plastic we use.
 Here are just a few examples.

 Magnum (1 of 3)